nikitalita/NuMicro-8051-prog/README.md

 This is a python library and command-line tool for programming the APROM with the ISP protocol.

-This is compatible with the official N76E003 ISP ROM, and is ALSO compatible with the Arduino-built versions of `nuvo51icp`, which implement the ISP protocol.
+This is compatible with the official 8051 ISP ROMs, and is ALSO compatible with the Arduino-built versions of `nuvo51icp`, which implement the ISP protocol.

 NOTE: Right now, the two Python packages are joined together in the `nuvoprogpy` package because they share functionality.
 If anyone has ideas on how to seperate these elegantly, let me know.